ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-consold-cluster.md

 # Consolidated cluster
 {: #vc_orderinginstance-consold-cluster}

-VMware vCenter Server® instances are deployed with a consolidated cluster for VMware vSphere® 7 in which all the VMware® management components and user workloads run.
+{{site.data.keyword.vcf-auto}} instances are deployed with a consolidated cluster for VMware vSphere® 7 in which all the VMware® management components and user workloads run.

 Optionally, you can order a separate workload cluster or a gateway cluster, or both.
 For more information, see [Additional clusters (optional)](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-addl-clusters).